About our guests

-Here at the Pawpaw Festival, we strive to bring family fun and entertainment, as well as providing educational opportunities for our community, and visitors.
-If you want to learn more about our wonderful, elusive yet native Pawpaw fruit, you’ve come to the right place.
-This year’s festival will include speakers such as our very own Todd McCree and author Michael Judd, who each have their own expertise.
-Read on for their stories…
+Here at the Pawpaw Festival, we’re dedicated to bringing you family fun, great entertainment, and engaging educational opportunities for both our community and visitors.
+If you want to learn more about the wonderful, elusive—yet native—pawpaw fruit, you’ve come to the right place.

 Todd McCree